jdom1824/Unlocking-UTXO-transactional-patterns/README.md

 **Source code**

 The original source code for the algorithms can be found [here](https://github.com/jdom1824/Unlocking-UTXO-transactional-patterns/tree/main/Examples/Histograms).

-2. Explore the Code: Take a look at the proposed transactional patterns and their implementations.
-In the "Examples" folder, algorithms necessary to run the experiments described in the article are provided.

-3. Contribute: Feel free to contribute to the project by suggesting improvements, reporting issues, or implementing new transactional patterns.

 ## Contributing
 We welcome contributions from the community!
 If you have any ideas, suggestions, or improvements, please open an issue or submit a pull request.
 Your contributions will help advance the research in transactional patterns for blockchain technology.